davidtassignon/StockX_Sneakers_Project/README.md

 </details>

 ### ROI per Sneaker name and Type
+Figure 2 shows the average ROI per sneaker name and Figure 3 shows the number of sneaker types and the average ROI per sneaker type.
+What already can be seen from these visualizations is that the Jordan 1 Retro High, Nike Air Presto, and the Nike Blazer Mid are worth keeping an eye out for.
 <details>
 <summary>Figure 2</summary>
 <img width="879" alt="Screen Shot 2020-12-21 at 11 37 30" src="https://user-images.githubusercontent.com/70702631/102782405-94c61980-4399-11eb-95b3-3ee5dba7caa3.png">
 </details>
 <details>
 <summary>Figure 3</summary>
 <img width="879" alt="Screen Shot 2020-12-21 at 11 43 27" src="https://user-images.githubusercontent.com/70702631/102768642-c7fcae80-4381-11eb-96c8-333f374d88ab.png">
 </details>

 ### ROI over Time
+Figure 4 shows how the ROI changes over time before and after the release date of the sneaker.
+We see that before the release date the ROI is very high, the demand is high and sellers can ask a lot for these not even released pairs.
+After the release, the ROI drops whereafter it increases a bit.
+Figure 5 looks a bit closer to this.
+So what is happening is that before the release date the prices are high as everyone wants to have the first pair of those limited sneakers.
+The light color indicated the number of sneakers sold on the platform.
+The darker color shows us that a lot of sneakers are sold in the first week after the release.
+People are making a quick profit within this first week.
+Hereafter, the ROI decreases as the market gets saturated.
+So already advising; do not buy sneakers before the release date as pre-release sales account for the biggest buyer premium.
+Try to buy those sneakers for the retail price and quickly sell them within the first 7 days.
+After the first two weeks, try to find sneakers twice the retail price and keep them until somewhere between day 60 and 70 to sell them.

 <details>
 <summary>Figure 4</summary>
 <img width="500" alt="Screen Shot 2020-12-21 at 11 56 00" src="https://user-images.githubusercontent.com/70702631/102769850-810fb880-4383-11eb-9477-e541611a0d88.png">
 </details>
 <details>
 <summary>Figure 5</summary>
 <img width="879" alt="Screen Shot 2020-12-21 at 11 46 37" src="https://user-images.githubusercontent.com/70702631/102768922-32adea00-4382-11eb-9dcf-3a7bf9baa788.png">
 </details>

 ### Daily, Weekly, Monthly difference of ROI
+Figure 6 shows the daily, weekly, and monthly difference of the ROI.
+As you can see, the number of orders is very equal over the days.
+However, the darker colors indicate that the ROI is higher on Wednesday, Tuesday, Monday accordingly.
+When looking at the months, between March and May, and between August and October there are fewer sneakers on the marketplace resulting in a higher ROI.
+The week figure just gives a closer look per week for people to use.
 <details>
 <summary>Figure 6</summary>
 <img width="600" alt="Screen Shot 2020-12-21 at 11 52 23" src="https://user-images.githubusercontent.com/70702631/102769497-0181e980-4383-11eb-91c2-f343aa1ec68b.png">
 </details>

 ### Size
+Looking at Figure 7 it seems that there aren’t very big differences between the different shoe sizes.
+However, based on this figure I would suggest buying sneakers with sizes that have a whole size number as it seems that they are higher in demand and slightly higher in ROI.
 <details>
 <summary>Figure 7</summary>
 <img width="600" alt="Screen Shot 2020-12-21 at 11 59 47" src="https://user-images.githubusercontent.com/70702631/102770208-098e5900-4384-11eb-8840-7f41e5bfb6a9.png">